lfit/itpol/developer-security-hygiene.md

 A good guideline for a strong passphrase is 3-4 words from a rich or mixed dictionary that are not quotes from popular sources (songs, books, slogans).
-You won't need to type the **[C]** key passphrase very frequently, so it does not need to be easy to type, just easy to remember.
+You'll be using this passphrase fairly frequently, so it should be both easy to type and easy to remember.

 ##### Algorithm and key strength

-Even though GnuPG has supported Elliptic Curve crypto for a while now, we'll be sticking to RSA keys, at least for a little while longer.
-While it is possible to start using ED25519 keys right now, it is possible that you will come across tools and hardware devices that will not be able to handle them correctly.
+Even though GnuPG has had support for Elliptic Curve crypto for a while now, we'll be sticking to RSA keys, at least for a little while longer.
+While it is possible to start using ED25519 keys right now, it is likely that you will come across tools and hardware devices that will not be able to handle them correctly.

-For this reason, we will be generating RSA keys.
-For our master key, we'll use 4096 bits, and for our subkeys we'll stick to 2048 bits -- it is easy enough to replace subkeys with stronger ones, but the master key must live on for a long time.

 #### Generate the master key

-To generate your key, issue the following command, putting in the right values instead of Alice Engineer:
+To generate your new master key, issue the following command, putting in the right values instead of Alice Engineer:

-    gpg --quick-generate-key 'Alice Engineer <alice@example.org>' rsa4096 cert
+    $ gpg --quick-generate-key 'Alice Engineer <alice@example.org>' rsa4096 cert

 A dialog will pop up asking to enter the passphrase.
 Then, you may need to move your mouse around or type on some keys to generate enough entropy until